elba7r/system/erpnext/docs/user/manual/en/customize-erpnext/custom-field.md

 ####Update Customize Form

 After inserting required details for the Custom Field, Update Customize Form.
 On update, Custom Field will be inserting in the form, Employee master in this case.
-Before checking Employee form, reload your Revalue account.
+Before checking Employee form, reload your ERPNext account.
 After reload, check Employee form to see Custom Field in a form.

 <img alt="Select Document Type" class="screenshot" src="{{docs_base_url}}/assets/img/customize/custom-field-6.png">